paberr/wasmworker/README.md

     So far, this library has only been tested with `--target web`.
     Other targets seem to generally be problematic in that the wasm glue is inaccessible or paths are not correct.
-    Both the `Worker` and `WorkerPool` have an option to set a custom path, which should make it possible to support other targets dynamically, though.
+    Both the `Worker` and `WebWorkerPool` have an option to set a custom path, which should make it possible to support other targets dynamically, though.

 3. _Can I use bundlers?_